serokell/blog-posts/TON Contest/article.md

 First of all, we enjoyed the competition a lot!
-It gave us an unexpected break from our daily responsibilities (not that we don’t enjoy doing what we do daily!).
+It gave us an unexpected break from our daily responsibilities (not that we don’t enjoy doing what we do daily, but nevertheless).
 This spirit of a hackathon, close team work, the need to quickly dive into a new technology – I think all engineers know how exciting it is.

 We were impressed by the amount of work done by the TON team.
 They managed